frangucc/thenodechronbook/README.md

 Hacking is just circumventing the norm; life hacks, computer hacks, etc., are all ways of just using things differently, usually apposed to the accepted way of using it, or with counter intuition.

 The only thing common among all hackers is a tendency to bend or skate on the edge of rules, be they social, legal, or even just habitual or expectations.
 They do not, as part of the hacking definition itself, cause any harm.

 We only ever hear about the malicious hacking, such as when data is stolen from a company's servers or when a website is edited.
 However, in society, we as a people tend to be against corrupt organizations or companies that abuse their power.
 As such, hackers who hack these companies as often seen as heros.
 It's still malicious, but as the saying goes, the enemy of my enemy is my friend.

-Millenials are fascinated by all of this stuff but they don't know who to trust and just want honesty.
-If you're a parent or teacher, I am confident that you will see that I've carefully and tastefully used just enough culture, mystery, mild violence and honesty to help rope the kids in a little so they can prepare for the potential lifestyle of being an ECE industry contributor someday.
+As a writer, father and educator, I am of the view that todays millenials are fascinated by all of this stuff but they don't know who to trust and just want honesty.
+I also am of the opinion that millenials are gifted in ways other generations are not however they have yet to unlock their soft skills as a generation.

+If you're a parent or teacher, I am confident that you will see that I've carefully and tastefully used just enough culture, mystery, mild violence and honesty to help rope teens in with just enough honest so as to get their buy-in.
-####

-ECE is a field where everything is becoming a computer.
-The process of designing new electrical devices in every shape, form and texture is well encapsulated and visually communicated by this book.
-It helps inspire kids to want to learn in this area.
+# Teaching isn't just about memorization.

-"Our initial barriers in teaching young engineers had everything to do with the demonstrations of "why hackers huge amounts of time dedicated to this" and "what becomes of inventors when they follow and break the rules."
+As new company exploring an expiramental new transmedia method of teaching, our initial barriers in convincing young prospects had everything to do with getting the kids to spend time willingly on this, on their own.

+To figure this out, we researched "why gifted hackers spend such huge amounts of time learning, exploiting and tampering with technology."
+We looked carefully at the moments when hackers had their first aha moments and knew it was right for them.
+In the first volume, these specific experiences are what has helped an entire team of people create such a prolific educational text.

-The nature of the graphic novel unshackles us from what the traditional text book has to offer.
-And we believe that some day, Playstation and XBOX 3D games could become some of the most important tools for simulating and playing with hardware hacks or to learn about complex stuff that requires really deep, immersive, graphical environments to train.
-The concept of transmedia in this case gives Gamifyed a huge advantage as a new platform for teaching kids hardware hacking.
+What's more is that the nature of the graphic novel completely unshackles us from what the traditional text book has to offer.
+And we believe that some day, 3D games on conosoles or VR platforms will play a role in the rapid education and deep learning of some of the complex subjects in this field.
+These mediums provide immersive, graphical environments to train and simulate components, connections and conventions.

 The field of ECE is expanding rapidly and includes a combination of EE, CS and Software Engineering.
-The graphic textbook covers these fields in an way  that continuously praises the well grounded engineerist for his theoretical through process and  simulatanious knowledge of the business.
-The way common pitfalls are avoided and how the satisfaction of say, having the warewithall to sit and learn for hours uninterrupted are all covered in this book.
+The graphic textbook covers these fields in an way that continuously praises the well grounded engineerist for his theoretical thought process and simulatanious knowledge of the business and strategies many have used to successfully launch their products.
+We often refer to this as the politics behind the innovation.

-The engineerist reading this book will become familiar with the critical concepts needed experiment with hundreds of scientific sensors, capture their inputs and write their applications.
-This new and well put together graphic medium gives readers of all ages the context in which the most important open source innovations have risen.
-Moreover, it covers the socioeconomic scenarios in which their creators battled to launch their ideas.

 The books key takeaway is that it is as much as a cultural indoctrination as it is a tutorial and learning mechanism.

 Our research over the past two years has consistently proved that young masters of success latch onto vivid context.
 Boys obsessed with watching professional athletes on YouTube teach themselves new techniques.
 Girls inspired by talented singers on Television watch and listen to clips over and over.
-In general, prodigies are becoming the new norm for American families and so can the idea of raising a young engineer.
+And visa-versa.
+In general, prodigies are becoming the new norm within the American household.
+With that includes the idea that your child has other options besides just sports and entertainment.
+The idea that you could become the next Mark Zuckcoff.

 The Node Chronicles attempts to be what Thrasher magazine was to skateboarding in the 80's and 90's - a movement which led to the exponential motivation and advancement of the sport.
 Todays professional skateboarders are doing unthinkable things because of Thrashers ability to steadily capture the industry at any given moment consistently.